cwhit412/ootp_data/README.md

 Download R Studio: https://posit.co/download/rstudio-desktop/

-Put all your exports into one CSV file, download the r script above, then change the file path in the script to that location.
+Put all your csv exports into one file in either Excel or Google Sheets, save it as one single CSV, download the r script above, then change the file path in the script to that location.

 Fantastic how to R resource: https://r4ds.hadley.nz/